 - Tom Piazza for his article “Living in the Present with John Prine,” published in The Oxford American.

 - Danielle Ward-Griffin for her article “As Seen on TV: Putting the NBC Opera on Stage” in the Journal of the American Musicological Society, published by the University of California Press.

-The ASCAP Foundation Deems Taylor/Virgil Thomson Awards Judging Panel for 2019 was comprised of ASCAP members Kathryn Alexander, Paul Moravec, Terry Radigan and Matthew Shipp.
+The ASCAP Foundation Deems Taylor/Virgil Thomson Awards Judging Panel for 2019 was comprised of ASCAP members Kathryn Alexander, Paul Moravec, Terry Radigan and Matt Shipp.
 Jim Steinblatt provided professional guidance and advice.